-With more than 200,000 people in America per year visiting the ER due to food allergies, swift and appropriate care is needed more than ever.
+With more than 200,000 people in America per year visiting the ER due to food allergies, appropriate care is needed more than ever.
 Performed over a long term period, food desensitization can provide freedom from allergic reactions to egg, milk, soy, peanut, tree nuts, seeds, and wheat.
 Portland Allergy and Asthma is one of three allergy clinics in Oregon able to provide food desensitization.
 Dr. Fritz has conducted research studies in OIT and was published in “The New England Journal of Medicine” for his research in peanut OIT.
 Dr. Fritz has also written a book chapter on food allergy used to teach physicians about food allergies worldwide.
 Over the past ten years, he has successfully desensitized over ninety percent of his food-allergic patients.

 Is Oral Immunotherapy right for you?